Short on ideas? Here are some useful tips...

 - Students will be advised of their judging times and will need to be at their project at set times.

-- Students entering the Science Communicator category will do a 10 minute presentation about their project and are allowed to use up to 3 slides.
+- Students entering the Science Communicator category will do a 7-10 minute presentation about their project.
 Note that all entries must be cleared with the Chief Judge beforehand.

 - Please be aware that we aiming for this to be Zero Waste event.
 You will need to take away all personal waste.